 International students who want to study in the U.S. should consider attaining legal status: a Permanent Resident Card (also known as a green card).
 Those who hold green cards are considered “domestic students,” whereas those who require U.S. Citizenship and Immigration Services (USCIS) authorization to enter the country are referred to as “international students” and need either an F-1 or J-1 visa.
 Public colleges charge international students the higher, out-of-state tuition and not the lower, in-state rate.
 International students are not eligible for federal or state financial aid.

 A permanent resident, however, needs no visa and is charged the in-state tuition rate, depending on the institution’s residency requirements.
 Permanent residents are also eligible for financial aid.
 I became a permanent resident by marrying my husband, a U.S. citizen.
-I have since applied for financial aid, scholarships, and grants, and was awarded a scholarship.
+I have since applied for financial aid, scholarships, and grants.
+Thankfully, I won a scholarship.

 Keep in mind that most financial aid offers include loans—money that must be paid back, with interest.
 Scholarships and grants do not have to be repaid.
 Also, international students not eligible for federal or state aid can apply to other aid sources.